We’re diving into the detailed Spectrum Mobile plans comparison and much more.

 All the other elements of an unlimited data plan, such as streaming services or hotspot data, are very specific to an individual’s unique needs.
 So, while they’re important in their own right, they are best thought of as tie breakers.

 Like most of its direct competitors (i.e., cable companies that double as mobile providers), Spectrum Mobile requires its customers to already subscribe to Spectrum home internet service.
 Customers who fit that description are eligible for some of the most competitively priced service plans in the postpaid market.
-Priced at $29.99 and $39.99 for single lines, respectively, Spectrum’s two unlimited offerings are among the lowest-priced options available in early 2023.
+Priced at $29.99 and $39.99 for single lines, respectively, Spectrum’s two unlimited offerings are among the lowest-priced options available.

 That said, Spectrum’s plans do tend to be less feature-packed than pricier offerings from other major postpaid carriers: Spectrum includes no add-ons like streaming services or extra subscription services that come with the cost of the plan.
 Its service plans also contain no premium data, meaning that customers are always subject to slowdowns when the network is busy.
 Spectrum’s plans are listed below: